 Major advantages to VCC are that providers do not have to enroll or fill out multiple forms in order to receive VCC.
 Personal information, like practice bank account information, will never be requested.
 Providers will also be able to access their payment the day the VCC is received.
-In the future, Blue Cross Complete providers who are not currently registered to receive payments electronically will receive VCC payments as their default payment method, instead of paper checks.
+Blue Cross Complete providers who are not registered to receive payments electronically will receive VCC payments as their default payment method, instead of paper checks.